Diet and arthritis

 - Walking and cycling are good, as you can exercise without putting undue pressure on your joints.
 Swimming is also a good choice, as the movement helps strengthen your muscles, while the water helps support your body and reduces pressure on your joints.

 - Ask your physiotherapist to show you some strengthening exercises.
 These will help build up your muscles, which then help support your joints.

-Take a look at the booklet Looking after your joints when you have arthritis, on the Arthritis Research Campaign website.
+Take a look at the booklet Looking after your joints when you have arthritis, on the Versus Arthritis website.
 It has practical information on how to protect your joints while going about your daily life.